- About IMSUT [Message from the Dean]

 Above all, I would like to thank Dr. Murakami, the former dean who has led the development of IMSUT.
 Dr. Murakami has been making contributions to the development of medical research over a long eight-year period, initially as Vice-dean for general affairs under Dean Kiyono, and then as Dean during these past four years.

 Looking back to 2015 when Dr. Murakami became the Dean, that same year two major changes began.
 Outside of the university, the Japan Agency for Medical Research and Development (AMED) was established, and inside of the university, Dr. Gonokami became President.
 The establishment of AMED was an extremely large system reform that should remain in Japan's scientific administration history, but in 2017, two years after its establishment, over 100 research projects led by IMSUT were adopted in nine out of ten major activities of AMED, and became an essential driving force for each project.
 Meanwhile, inside the university, reforms such as budget transparency and the new academic staff redistribution system were promoted by the new President, Dr. Gonokami.
 Under this system, IMSUT receives a reassignment of academic posts every year.
-Furthermore, last year, among the affiliated research institutes of Japan serving the life science field, IMSUT was authorized as the only International Joint Usage / Research Center by the Ministry of Education, Culture, Sports, Science and Technology, Japan, and also received an "S" rating in the interim evaluation of its predecessor project, Joint Usage / Research Center by the Ministry of Education, Culture, Sports, Science and Technology, Japan.
+Furthermore, last year, among the affiliated research institutes of Japan serving the life science field, IMSUT was authorized as the only International Joint Usage / Research Center by the Minister of Education, Culture, Sports, Science and Technology, Japan, and also received an "S" rating in the interim evaluation of its predecessor project, Joint Usage / Research Center by the Minister of Education, Culture, Sports, Science and Technology, Japan.
 I think that is a remarkable outcome.
 In these points, I would like to express my sincere appreciation for the recent contributions of Dr. Murakami and the former executive officers for their continuous efforts to develop IMSUT.
 Needless to say, I would like to ask for their continued support and guidance to my new administrative team based on their past experiences.

 By the way, 2015 was also a valuable year for myself, in which I was involved in the management of the University of Tokyo Headquarters as one of the advisors to the President.
 At that time, I remember that preparations for the "Designated National University Corporation" specified by the Minister of Education, Culture, Sports, Science and Technology in 2017, and the Fifth Science and Technology Basic Plan of Japan starting in 2016 were being advanced with a sense of deliberate speed at the University of Tokyo.
 I would like to explain the policy outlines since these two points have important implications for our current IMSUT.